giuliospinozzi/creo_pipelines/README.md

 A series of windows allow to indicate the input files and to choose between the various options.

 <p align="center"><img src="/images/GUI_screenshot.png" width="55%"></p>

+### Shiny app
+To observe the results of the analysis in an interactive form, it is possible to launch a shiny app.